 When I’m thrusting fast by hand, the lower shaft does bend a little more than I’d like, but this is unavoidable with softer single-density toys.
 (Dual-density is the answer if you’re looking for an even-more-realistic feel.)
 I sometimes try to avoid too much bending by choking up on the shaft, so that I have my hand wrapped around it right above the balls.
 It’s difficult to get a really amazing hold his way, so after a few minutes, I usually switch back to gripping the squishy balls really tight.
 (More on that in a few paragraphs!)

-When stuck to a wall, the ColourSoft’s shaft is also a bit floppy.
+When stuck to a wall, the ColourSoft 8″‘s shaft is a bit floppy.
+(Update: the 5″ isn’t long enough to have this problem!)
 But the flexibility isn’t the worst thing, because if I angle the dildo upward and then close my close my legs around it, it delivers some good, broad G-spot stimulation.
 (The long length helps for this position.)
 And when I have the ColourSoft 8″ stuck to a horizontal surface like a chair (a nightstand, in my case), I can control the angle of penetration better.
 Then the shaft’s bendiness doesn’t bother me.

 In general I prefer smaller bases and no balls on my toys (for easier manual thrusting), but I quickly realized that squeezing the ColourSoft’s balls really hard was a big turn-on for me, as they’re the squishiest silicone balls I’ve yet had.
 By squeezing and thrusting, squeezing and thrusting, I explored my domineering side.